Route 7: Wild Patagonia

 * Distances and drive times are approximate.
 If the road ahead has construction, you might need to pare for 30 minutes several times to let opposing traffic pass.

 Along Ruta 7, filling stations are rare.
 If you see a fuel stop, take it!
-Make sure your rental has a full tank when you pick it up (LANDED can, of course, help you with flights, vehicle rental, accommodations, and guides).
+Make sure your rental has a full tank when you pick it up (LANDED can, of course, help you with flights, accommodations, and guides).
 Fuel is available in these locations:

 - Villa Tranquilo